Ohio State University crime crisis shocks hardened NY bondsman after daughter carjacked in broad daylight

 The Columbus Division of Police handle off-campus crimes while the Ohio State University Police Division deals with on-campus crimes, and there are some areas where they have joint jurisdiction.

-"This has created confusion," said Fredriksson, of Louisville, Kentucky, who pulled her daughter from the school two weeks before she was slated to begin her sophomore year over safety concerns.
+"This has created confusion," said Fredriksson, of Louisville, Kentucky, who pulled her daughter from the school over safety concerns two weeks before she was slated to begin her sophomore year.

 Although the population of Columbus has increased, the number of police per 1,000 residents has declined, according to public records.